Visit Waterville’s Beautiful Parks

 Stitt Park’s quiet atmosphere is a nice place to lounge in the sun with a great book or your latest English novel for class.
 Either way, Stitt Park is a quiet getaway.

 Waterworks Park is another park along the river.
-Baseball teams compete for league titles at night, and by day, anyone can use the field for batting and fielding practice.
 There is a pond in the park, where the Annual Family Fun Day and Fishing Derby are held in September.
 If you are interested in reaching for the stars, an observation deck is open to all residents.
 Waterworks is a park with all “the works.”